hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove existing security groups by name or ID.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Remove the security groups `group1` and `group2`: